 Transaction Types

 MCCF EDI TAS eBilling transmits FHIR bundles consisting of different FHIR resources needed to construct a 275 transaction.
-The content is modeled on the ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter standard and contains the data elements necessary for FSC to create valid ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter transaction to send to payers.
+The content is modeled on the ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter standard and contains the data elements necessary for FSC to create valid ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter transaction to send to HCCH.
 The ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter is a response message caused by receipt of a 277 message – a request for additional health care claim information.
 (See 277RFAI ICD)

-FSC receives 277 Health Care Claim Request for Additional Information from Payers and forwards that to MCCF EDI TAS eBilling as a Bundle containing necessary FHIR resources.
+FSC receives 277 Health Care Claim Request for Additional Information from HCCH and forwards that to MCCF EDI TAS eBilling as a Bundle containing necessary FHIR resources.
 The ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter message is the response and will transfer that data in FHIR resources inside FHIR bundles to FSC.

 Data Exchanges

 MCCF EDI TAS sends a 275 FHIR bundle to FSC in response to having received a 277 Health Care Claim Request for Additional Information as a FHIR bundle from FSC.
-The 275 FHIR bundle sent to FSC contains the necessary FHIR resources so FSC can construct a 275 transaction in ASC X12N/005010 format which then forwards the ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter transaction on to the payer.
+The 275 FHIR bundle sent to FSC contains the necessary FHIR resources so FSC can construct a 275 transaction in ASC X12N/005010 format which then forwards the ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter transaction on to HCCH.

 Refer to Section Appendix A section 3.3.1.